Internship information for students

 success of the internship.
 The contract will include:

 - the amount of work per week

 - training requirements

 The signed contract will be submitted to the Undergraduate Research

 Coordinator by the end of the first week of the internship.

 All contracts stipulate that interns are

-required to attend at least three internship seminars that are scheduled during
+required to attend at least three Community of Undergraduate Research Scholars (COURS) seminars offered by the Office for Undergraduate Research & Creative Activity that are scheduled during

 each semester of their internship.
 Guest speakers will cover issues meaningful